-1. The master project manuscript must be written in English.

-Item 40 Master Project Defense Examination Procedure

-(1) A student is eligible to take the Master Project Defense Examination after the title has been approved at least 30 days.

-(2) A student must submit the request form for the Master Project Defense Examination and one copy of abstract according to the TGGS announcement with the consent of the main advisor and the curriculum chairman.

-(3) The Master Project Defense Examination is in a form of an oral examination in public and allow students and people who are interested to attend on the scheduled date, time and venue as announced by TGGS.
-Attendees cannot question the examinee except with the permission from the Master Project Defense Examination Committee.

-(4) All Master Project Defense Examination Committee members must presence during the examination.

-- Item 41 A student must submit a copy of the master project manuscript to the agency that has an obligation. - Item 42 After the examination, the program will report the result to the TGGS within one week from the master project submission date.
+- 1. The master project manuscript must be written in English. - 2.
+The manuscript format will be according to the TGGS Announcement. - Item 40 Master Project Defense Examination Procedure - (1) A student is eligible to take the Master Project Defense Examination after the title has been approved at least 30 days. - (2) A student must submit the request form for the Master Project Defense Examination and one copy of abstract according to the TGGS announcement with the consent of the main advisor and the curriculum chairman. - (3) The Master Project Defense Examination is in a form of an oral examination in public and allow students and people who are interested to attend on the scheduled date, time and venue as announced by TGGS.
+Attendees cannot question the examinee except with the permission from the Master Project Defense Examination Committee. - (4) All Master Project Defense Examination Committee members must presence during the examination. - Item 41 A student must submit a copy of the master project manuscript to the agency that has an obligation. - Item 42 After the examination, the program will report the result to the TGGS within one week from the master project submission date.
 The manuscript of master project will be approved and fulfil the graduation requirement.

+Section 8 Measurement and Evaluation